 Plastic bottle is one of the ubiquitous objects in our environment nowadays.
 Bangladesh manufactures, uses and discards a staggering 400 core PET bottles a year and spends $ 225 million importing, PET resins, raw materials for manufacturing them.
 While some of these bottles are refurbished and recycled, a troubling amount of it is discarded just after one-time use and thrown away to landfills around the country.
+If you use bin hire you can recycle it and have it picked up for you.
 Moreover, plastic bottles are nonbiodegradable and are seriously hazardous to the environment.

 But what if you could recycle these bottles and help create jobs and simultaneously address an environmental problem and make money?

 This is what Bangladesh Petrochemical Company (BPCL) in Dhaka precisely doing.
 Founded by Khadem Mahmud Yusuf, the startup recycles discarded plastic bottles to produce PET resins, the raw material for manufacturing plastic bottles and fabric, while saving the environment and foreign currency and creating jobs in the process.
 The company now produces 400 tons PET resins a month and employs 200 people.
 BPCL has expanded to work with the program for industrial and residential recycling in Perth to help develop their program to reduce the amount of PET bottles discarded in Australia.